 How to Create Calculated Columns in Power BI

-In order to create a calculated column, please click on the New Column option under the Modeling tab.
+In order to create a calculated column in Power BI, please click on the New Column option under the Modeling tab.

 Clicking the New Column tab will open the DAX formula bar as we shown below